samsmithnz/DotNetCensus/README.md

 ### To download results to a csv file, add the `-f` argument with a file name:
 `dotnet census -f c:\temp\results.csv`

 ## What's next?
-- Ability to scan Git Repos
+- Add ability to scan target Git Repos

 ## Contributions
 If you have a sample that you think should have been picked up, please create an issue or a PR!
 I'm happy to consider anything, and I know this isn't perfect!